sophiazhao19/COVID-19-Reopening-School-with-Student-Bubble-intervention-and-so-on/README.md

 ##### The 3 Variations branches includes: dataframes under different situations and the comparasion plots.
 ##### Scenarios and Plots includes: dataframe of Scenarios 1, 8 and 9 (the rest are in baseline branch or variations branches); the comparasion plots of all the scenarios.
 ##### Sensitivity and Plots includes: dataframes of all changes in parameters; the plots of the sensitivity.
-##### The extra Rt script is for Scenario 9, the best possible strategy in the analysis.
+##### The Rt script in the main branch is for Scenario 9, the best possible strategy in the analysis.